Your current location is:{Current column} >>Text

 IntroductionAs the U.S. presidential election enters a heated phase, the well-known British bank Barclays recent ...

-As the U.S. presidential election enters a heated phase,Which gold foreign exchange platform is good the well-known British bank Barclays recently released a report stating that European stock markets have begun to reflect expectations of a Trump victory, with investors preparing for his tariff policies.
+As the U.S. presidential election enters a heated phase,cash foreign exchange trading platform the well-known British bank Barclays recently released a report stating that European stock markets have begun to reflect expectations of a Trump victory, with investors preparing for his tariff policies.
 Trump has re-emphasized tariffs as the core of his economic policy during the campaign, causing market sentiment to fluctuate.

 The Barclays report points out that the uncertainty brought by tariff policies has dragged down the performance of European stock markets this year, especially in major industrial countries like Germany and Italy.
 The risk of tariffs might negatively impact their earnings per share, with the automotive, capital goods, technology, and chemical industries facing greater pressure.